igor11191708/d3-network-service/README.md

     let network = NetworkService(environment: Environment.development)
 ```

-- `execute` - Do request from the endpont configuration GET, POST, PUT, DELETE
+- `execute` - Do request from the endpoint configuration GET, POST, PUT, DELETE

 There are four methods are available currently  GET, POST, PUT, DELETE

 ### Parameters
-Pass a [String: CustomStringConvertible] dictionary to the parameter that avalable for GET, POST, PUT requests.
-It's an optinal parameter.
+Pass a [String: CustomStringConvertible] dictionary to the parameter that available for GET, POST, PUT requests.
+It's an optional parameter.

 ### Read